devcartel/pyrfa/pyrfa/README.md

 __Pyrfa.setDebugMode([_mode_])__
 _mode: Boolean_
 Enable or disable debug messages.
-If argument is empty, it will read a value from configuration file.
+If argument is empty, it will read a value from `\pyrfa\debug` in the configuration file.

     >>> p.setDebugMode(True)